zhejilab/PolyaModelsYeast/README.md

 PolyaClassifier probability: 0.999999
 ```

-At chromosome I, position 42,717 on the reverse strand, a putative polyA site at this location is expected with a classification probability >0.999 from PolyaID.
+At chromosome I, position 42,717 on the reverse strand, a putative polyA site at this location is expected with a classification probability >0.999 from PolyaClassifier.